Tennessee STEP UP Scholarship (Public Chapter 483) (Application in Adobe PDF format)

 For a list of eligible postsecondary institutions, please click here.

-The award amount is $4,000 per year.
-Awards are made in equal installments for the fall and spring semesters.
 Students and parents must complete the STEP UP Scholarship application and submit the completed application to the Tennessee Student Assistance Corporation (TSAC).
 In addition, recipients must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed by clicking here.

 An eligible postsecondary program is defined as a postsecondary program recognized by the Postsecondary Educational Alliance and offered by an eligible postsecondary institution that assists students with intellectual disabilities, as defined in § 33-1-101, who have completed high school, but who need a strong system of education supports and services to access and obtain postsecondary education.